Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 Unfortunately, if your inventory is full, it will do damage to you on each attempt to fill it more and can lead to killing you.

 > [!TIP]
-> The game will warn you with a yellow warning above your character when you are close to being full.
+> The game will warn you with a yellow warning above the mining location when you are close to being full.

 > [!TIP]
-> Then it will warn you with a red message above your character when you are full as well as the vanilla message (and sound) about your inventory being full.
+> Then it will warn you with a red message above the mining location, when you are full, as well as the vanilla message (and sound) about your inventory being full.

+> [!WARNING]
+> The yellow and red messages may be hard to see because the amount of ores mined is displayed the same way at the same time.

 #### Your corpse
 - Will be removed after 15 minutes of his death with all his inventory.